LMicol/offwrist-detection/README.md

 ## Datasets

-The data is divided in two directories:
+The data are divided in three directories:
-- [./data/](https://github.com/LMicol/offwrist-detection/tree/main/data) : off-wrist periods smaller than 30 minutes were cleaned
+- [./data_train/](https://github.com/LMicol/offwrist-detection/tree/main/data_train) : off-wrist periods shorter than 30 minutes were considered wear for training purposes (true label = "NA2" column).
-- [./data_raw/](https://github.com/LMicol/offwrist-detection/tree/main/data_raw) : raw data from the actigraphs.
-The column "NA2" is the user record for off-wrist
+- [./data_raw/](https://github.com/LMicol/offwrist-detection/tree/main/data_raw) : raw data from the actimeters - HA was run on those in our publication.
+- [./data_test/](https://github.com/LMicol/offwrist-detection/tree/main/data_test): The column "NA2" is the user record for off-wrist (with intervals <30min included; true label).
+The results of both ML and HA performances reported in our publication were computed using this.

-We used the ./data/ directory for training and testing.
-However, the original data is also available.
+Data from our validation (proof-of-concept) cannot be made available, but results are described in the publication.

 ### Try the code using our examples in ./data/
 ```Shell
 > python main.py "data/01.xlsx"
 ```

+## HA function

+You can also find the HA function as described in our publication [here](https://github.com/LMicol/offwrist-detection/blob/main/Fct_HA_NAid_Condor_v3.1.R).